 For a stellar fall garden, plant asters alongside other fall-blooming flowers with yellows, oranges, and reds.
 As Stephanie Cohen writes for the Brooklyn Botanic Garden’s blog: “[Asters] primarily blue-violet flower tones work in cool, subtle contrast to the fiery fall landscape at large.”
 Some ideas include:

-Other native flowers for the fall
+Other natives for the fall

-Native flowers for the spring
+Natives for the spring and summer

 To sum it up: native asters are necessary and gorgeous additions to any Northeast, Mid-Atlantic, Midwest, or Southern garden.
 They offer pollinators food at the end of the summer and help give gardens a pop of color as we head into fall.
 Native asters are exceptionally easy to plant and come back year after year.
 Plant a few today to give pollinators something to snack on alongside something bright in the fall.
 Happy planting!